-- D.1.14 Visible Emissions Notations - (a) Visible emission notations from the conveyors, screens, material transfer points, crusher, and dryer/mixer stack (SV-1) exhaust shall be performed once per day during normal daylight operations.
-A trained employee shall record whether emissions are normal or abnormal.
+D.1.15 Visible Emissions Notations

-- (b) For processes operated continuously, "normal" means those conditions prevailing, or expected to prevail, eighty percent (80%) of the time the process is in operation, not counting startup or shut down time. - (c) In the case of batch or discontinuous operations, readings shall be taken during that part of the operation that would normally be expected to cause the greatest emissions. - (d) A trained employee is an employee who has worked at the plant at least one (1) month and has been trained in the appearance and characteristics of normal visible emissions for that specific process. - (e) If abnormal emissions are observed, the Permittee shall take reasonable response steps.
-Section C - Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
+- (a) Visible emission notations from the conveyors, screens, material transfer points, crusher, and dryer/mixer stack (SV-1) exhaust shall be performed once per day during normal daylight operations.
+A trained employee shall record whether emissions are normal or abnormal. - (b) For processes operated continuously, "normal" means those conditions prevailing, or expected to prevail, eighty percent (80%) of the time the process is in operation, not counting startup or shut down time. - (c) In the case of batch or discontinuous operations, readings shall be taken during that part of the operation that would normally be expected to cause the greatest emissions. - (d) A trained employee is an employee who has worked at the plant at least one (1) month and has been trained in the appearance and characteristics of normal visible emissions for that specific process. - (e) If abnormal emissions are observed, the Permittee shall take reasonable response steps.
+Section C Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
 An abnormal visible emission notation is not a deviation from this permit.
 Failure to take response steps shall be considered a deviation from this permit.

-D.1.15 Parametric Monitoring
+D.1.16 Parametric Monitoring

 The Permittee shall record the pressure drop across the baghouse used in conjunction with the dryer/mixer, at least once per day when the dryer/mixer is in operation.
-When for any one reading, the pressure drop across the baghouse is outside the normal range of two (2.0) and eight (8.0) inches of water or a range established during the latest stack test, the Permittee shall take reasonable response steps.
+When for any one reading, the pressure drop across the baghouse is outside the normal range, the Permittee shall take a reasonable response.
+The normal range for this unit is a pressure drop between two (2.0) and eight (8.0) inches of water, unless a different upper-bound or lower-bound value for this range is determined during the latest stack test.
 Section C - Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
 A pressure reading that is outside the above-mentioned range is not a deviation from this permit.
 Failure to take response steps shall be considered a deviation from this permit.